nooku/guides.nooku.org/01. Introduction/01. Introduction.md

 ##What is Nooku?

-In short, the big difference between Nooku and any other PHP framework today, be it Symfony, Zend, Cake, Lithium, Laravel, etc, it that Nooku is more of a web development kit than just a framework.
+In short, the big difference between Nooku and any other PHP framework today, be it Symfony, Zend, Cake, Lithium, Laravel, etc. is that Nooku is more of a web development kit than just a framework.

 Nooku includes not only PHP code, it also includes a UI layer which uses Twitter Boostrap to allow you to very quickly build and prototype web applications.
 The big drawback from other frameworks is that they are 'just frameworks'.
 You get a lot of PHP code and from there you still need to do most of the work yourself.